The South African company system is well developed and regulated. This article discusses the advantages and disadvantages of Private Companies.

 Transfer of ownership can be achieved with little regulation, although it is advisable to conclude written sale of shares agreement; the transfer of shares must be recorded by issuing of new shares certificates, which is normally done by the companies’ auditors.

-There are however, regulations on sale of shares to the public (people that are not already shareholders
+There are, however, regulations on the sale of shares to the public (people that are not already shareholders